Yale-BIM/f21-assignments/assignment-2/README.md

     $ rosrun arbotix_python arbotix_gui
     ```

-    By moving the sliders in the GUI, you will be sending requests to move the joints
+    By enabling and moving the sliders in the GUI, you will be sending requests to move the joints
     through the /joint_X/command topics.
 The /arbotix driver, which listens to these topics,
     will then send the new positions to the robot.

+    How does rviz update the visualization of the robot model?
 As the robot
-    starts moving, the /arbotix driver will also publish the new joint positions, which then
+    starts moving, the /arbotix driver will publish the new joint positions, which then
-    get re-published in /tf by /robot_state_publisher.
-Finally, the /tf transformations are used
+    get re-published in /tf as transformations by the /robot_state_publisher node.
+The /tf
-    by rviz to render the robot in motion.
+    transformations and the robot URDF model are used by rviz to render the robot in motion.

 ### Questions / Tasks

-- **IV-1.** Now that you know that the robot has 4 joints, how can you get the current position
+- **IV-Q1.** Now that you know that the robot has 4 joints, how can you get the current position
 of the joints through the command line?

     *Tip:* The current positions must be measured with magnetic encoders in the real